Michelle Obama Didn't Hold Back When Discussing

 She quickly apologized for swearing, saying she "forgot where she was" but didn't walk back her sentiment.

-"I'm back now," the former U.S. First Lady said, smiling.
+"I'm back now," the former First Lady said, smiling.
 "But sometimes that stuff doesn't work."

 “It ain’t always enough to LEAN in....
 OOOP did I say that?” #iambecoming @MichelleObama #newmarkjreports @barclayscenter pic.twitter.com/Vxk87ZFtje— Deirdre Bardolf (@deirdrebardolf) December 2, 2018